kumahq/kuma-gui/packages/kuma-gui/README.md

 make run
 ```

-The default development mode uses [msw](https://mswjs.io/) with custom mock
+The default development mode uses a local vite based server with custom mock
-data so you don’t have to run anything else to start exploring.
+data so you don't have to run anything else to start exploring.

 Alternatively, make the development mode use a real Kuma installation running
 at <http://localhost:5681>.